How to Sleep Well with Lunesta and Avoid Side Effects

 Who Shouldn’t Use Lunesta?

-- You regularly drink alcohol.
+- One regularly drinks alcohol.

-- You regularly take dietary supplements.
+- A person regularly takes dietary supplements.

 Withdrawal Symptoms of Lunesta